aminenaim/annuaire/README.md

 ```
 python3 client.py
 ```
-And then (if everything goes well) the client/server connection is successfully established.
+And then (if everything goes well) the client/server connection should be successfully established.

 <!-- ### Directory Overview